Quantcast Photo Enforced: July 2008

 • According to the Insurance Institute of Highway Safety (IIHS), drivers who run red lights account for 22% of all traffic accidents in the United States.

-• An IIHS study in Oxnard, California showed that red light running violations dropped 42% after red light cameras was introduced.
+• An IIHS study in Oxnard, California showed that red-light running violations dropped 42% after red light cameras were introduced.
 A similar study in Fairfax, Virginia showed violations declined 40% after one year after.

 • Publicity of red light cameras deters violations.